MY PATH TO CHRISTIAN SCIENCE

 Because of my mom's military career, I moved around a lot and grew up attending United Methodist and Presbyterian churches, or Protestant chapel services on post.
 At one Methodist church the pastor gave a group of us red leather Bibles after participating in Sunday school classes.
 As it happened, they presented them to us in front of the congregation on my tenth birthday, and I remember thinking what a wonderful gift that was.
 I joined the Methodist church my family attended when I was 12 years old and enjoyed singing in the youth choir, despite the fact that I was pretty shy.
 I loved how close to God I felt singing the beautiful pieces we performed, and I loved the camaraderie with my fellow choir mates.

 That summer, my mom had a health challenge.
-It was then that I borrowed her copy of the textbook on Christian Science, Science and Health with Key to the Scriptures by Mary Baker Eddy, and began reading with the pure (albeit naïve!) motive to understand how Christian Science healing works and then explain it to her.
-I discovered right away that I had a lot to learn, but from the very first, I began receiving the insights I'd been thirsting for.
+It was then that I borrowed her copy of the textbook on Christian Science, Science and Health with Key to the Scriptures by Mary Baker Eddy, and began reading it with the pure (albeit naïve!) motive to understand how Christian Science healing works and then explain it to her.
+I discovered right away that I had a lot to learn (and my mom resolved her challenge another way), but from the very first, I began receiving the insights I'd been thirsting for.

 The first chapter, "Prayer," perfectly addressed my earlier question of how to pray to an omniscient God.
 The second chapter, "Atonement and Eucharist," explained Christian theology in the most logical way I'd ever come across, especially where it concerned Christ Jesus’ purpose and mission.
 In two chapters, this book had cleared up all the ambiguities of Christianity I’d been puzzling over for years.
 As I continued to read, I paused often and reasoned through Eddy’s conclusions for myself.
 I could find nothing to disagree with in what I was reading, so I just kept reading more.

 It so happened that I was transferring to a different university that fall.
 To my absolute joy, I found that there was a Christian Science Organization at my new school!
-I hadn't known anything but Mary Baker Eddy and Science and Health, so I was thrilled to have a new tool to help me understand Christian Science better.
+I hadn't known about anything the do with Christian Science except Mary Baker Eddy and Science and Health, so I was thrilled to have a new tool to help me understand Christian Science better.
 I searched them out at the fall activity fair, attended the first meeting, and discovered that I could also attend Christian Science Sunday School until I turned 20.
 Since I was the youngest in the group, I was the only one who hadn’t turned 20 yet.
 I had a whole Sunday School class to myself, kept attending CSO meetings, began attending church on Wednesday nights for the testimony meetings, and that, as they say, was that.
-I had found a form of Christianity that made sense to me, and I had begun to demonstrate its laws--to see for myself that they are true.
+I had found a practice of Christianity that made sense to me, and I had begun to demonstrate its laws — to see for myself that they are true.
 (One early demonstration was an instantaneous healing of a very sore throat.)
 After graduation I took Primary Class instruction, became an active member of my local branch church, and continued to learn more and to demonstrate Christian Science in my everyday life.
 (You can read more about that on my blog and in my published articles.)